isa-ulisboa/greends-dms-exercises/solutions/ex01_solution_questions.md

+# Solution to Exercise 1 - Good practices in the use of spreadsheets in data handling

 **Q1.
 What are the differences in opening the files you found between the two programs?**

 In excel, the file --> open procedure does not allow to define column separator